Jenelle Evans Baby: ‘Teen Mom’ Explains Why She Wasn’t Lying To MTV Producers

 — Carolina Blanco (@Nnablanko) January 14, 2017

-However, things worked out for the couple, as Jenelle later found out that she was indeed pregnant and she was carrying her daughter.
+However, things worked out for the couple, as Jenelle later found out that she was indeed pregnant and was carrying her daughter.
 She announced her pregnancy to the world when she found out that she was expecting a daughter over the summer, which means she was around 20 weeks along when she finally announced the news.

 What do you think of Jenelle Evans’ explanation on Twitter about her pregnancy?
 Do you think she’s ready for a third child in her life now that she’s in a stable relationship with David Eason?